 3. Famous Movies Filmed in the Cistern

 Unforgettable scenes of many famous movies were filmed in Basilica Cistern.
-The first production to film the Cistern was In 1963, From Russia With Love starring Sean Connery.
+The first major film to feature the cistern was the 1963 James Bond movie, From Russia with Love, starring Sean Connery.

 The final scene of the movie Inferno, based on Dan Brown’s novel, was also shot at Basilica Cistern.
 The famous actor Tom Hanks played the leading role of this movie, which was shot in 2016.